pingidentity/pingidentity-devops-getting-started/docs/containerAnatomy.md

 This is an example of a PingFederate flow illustrating:

 * A common pattern where the PingFederate license is mounted as a file so that it is not stored in a repository.
-This mount could be a Docker bind mount, or it could be placed in the Docker image directly using a separate Dockerfile.
+This mount could be a Docker mount, or it could be placed in the Docker image directly using a separate Dockerfile.
 This is also an acceptable approach for custom extensions and *.jar files.

 * GitOps.
 Any additional profile files relevant to customizing the PingFederate configuration are pulled from a Git repository, for tracking, easy update, and maintenance.